waimea-msmalley/300DTD-Assesment/docs/Development.md

 > Good start.
 Definitely needs some work with the buttons and the spacing between some text.

-(How user Feedback was acted upon.)
+Upon editing, I found out that on a light themed device, the background of the web site also inherits that light colour theme(How user Feedback was acted upon.)

+Before fix:

+After fix:(Still white device theme)

 ### 15/07/24